liris-xr/PLUME/docs/recorder/recorded-data/audio.md

 # Audio

+Audio is an essential part of many experiments, whether it is to test the effect of specific audio stimuli, spatialized audio or special effects.

 The audio stream from the [AudioListener](https://docs.unity3d.com/Manual/class-AudioListener.html) is automatically recorded when the `AudioRecorderModule` is enabled in the settings.
 The audio is recorded as a `.wav` file alongside the record file.

 !!! warning